leopoldsga/Python3/Python-SSH.md

 # SSH based on python
-Use python3 to connect to remote server
+Use python3 to connect to remote server.

+# 1 Preliminaries
+## 1.1 exec_command
+1. Each exec_command() would open one new channel

-# 1 Class implementation
+# 2 Class implementation
 The established session should be stable and available.
 ```python
 import paramiko